tjgilpin/old-rectory/src/content/pages/faqs.md

 ## How do I book a treatment using a gift voucher?

-If you’re booking a treatment online and want to pay using a gift voucher, you’ll first need to add the voucher to the Wallet section on your Fresha account.
+If you’re booking a treatment online and want to pay using a gift voucher, you’ll first need to create an account with our booking system Fresha.
+Once you’ve done this, add the voucher code to the ‘Wallet’ section of your Fresha account.
 You’ll then be able to use the voucher as your 50% booking deposit.